Nat Fyfe: 2010–2012: Early career

 Fyfe was selected by the Fremantle Dockers with the 20th pick in the 2009 national draft.
 Fyfe made his debut in Fremantle's 39-point win over the Richmond Tigers in the annual Len Hall ANZAC Day game at Subiaco Oval in 2010.
 He announced his arrival in the AFL with a soaring pack mark.
 A week later he was nominated for Goal of the Week after a brilliant snap against West Coast.
 Fyfe became the 150th player to represent the Fremantle Dockers at AFL level.
 He was awarded the AFL Rising Star nomination for Round 9 in the 2010 AFL season after performing well in Fremantle's first victory over the Sydney Swans in Sydney since 1996.
 He collected 23 possessions, four clearances, five tackles and seven marks and played on senior Sydney player Ryan O'Keefe for most of the game.

 Fyfe continued to improve and had a sensational second season in the AFL, finishing a close second to Matthew Pavlich in the Doig Medal.
 He featured in the top five in almost every key performance indicator category at Fremantle in 2011.
 Fyfe topped the club in disposals per game (25.1), total disposals (527), contested possessions (262), hard ball gets (107), total effective handballs (186), contested marks (43), smothers (19) and Dream Team points (98.4 per game).
 His form led him to be considered as a potential All-Australian team selection and gained comparisons to past champion James Hird.
 Fyfe polled an equal team high 13 Brownlow Medal votes and was selected in the initial All-Australian squad of 40 but did not make the final team.
-At the end of the 2011 season, Fyfe resigned with Fremantle on a three-year deal, set to expire in 2014.
+At the end of the 2011 season, Fyfe re-signed with Fremantle on a three-year deal.

 Fyfe made a strong start to the 2012 AFL Season with a best-on-ground performance against Geelong in their Round 1 match at Patersons Stadium, recording 30 disposals and 2 goals in the 4-point win over the Cats.
 Fyfe began dealing with a shoulder injury during April, and attempted to play through it, but was forced out and underwent surgery in May after dislocating it at training.
 Fyfe missed the majority of the season, being sidelined from Round 6 until 18.
 He returned to Fremantle in Round 18 against Port Adelaide, returning to his previous form by recording, 26 disposals.
 Fyfe only missed one game for the remainder of the season, missing a game against Adelaide in Round 20 due to an ankle injury incurred on the morning of the match in his hotel room.
 Despite playing only nine games in the home and away season – two of which were compromised because of his shoulder, Fyfe still polled the second-most Brownlow Medal votes (14) at Fremantle.
 On a per game basis, Fyfe was clearly Fremantle's best contested possession winner (12.5), which was also 14th overall in the AFL.